PrefectHQ/prefect/docs/ui/overview.md

 [Prefect Cloud](https://beta.prefect.io) provides a hosted server and UI instance for running and monitoring deployed flows.
 Prefect Cloud includes:

-- All of the UI features of the local Orion server UI.
+- All of the UI features of the local Prefect API server UI.
 - A personal account and workspace.
 - API keys to sync deployments and flow runs with the Prefect Cloud API.
-- A hosted Orion metadata database that stores flow and task run history.
+- A hosted Prefect database that stores flow and task run history.

 See the [Prefect Cloud](/ui/cloud/) documentation for details about setting up accounts, workspaces, and API keys.